 - Snip the corner off a freezer bag and insert a 1/2-inch star tip into the corner.
 Put the piping bag in a tall, wide-mouthed glass or vase and pull the sides of the bag over the glass to make it easier to put the filling in it.

 - Fill the bag half full, making sure the tip is properly in place.
 Twist the top of the piping bag until tight.
 Pipe the potato mixture in spirals on the prepared cookie sheets, making sure to space them evenly.
 Pipe at a consistent speed, and use even pressure.

-- Chill the potatoes for 15 minutes in the freezer or 30 minutes in the fridge so the potatoes can firm up before applying the egg white.
+- Chill the potatoes for 15 minutes in the freezer or 30 minutes in the fridge so they can firm up before applying the egg white.

 Baking the Potatoes

-- Preheat the oven to 400 F. Once the potatoes have chilled, whisk the egg white and carefully brush the duchess potatoes with it.
+- Preheat the oven to 400 F. Once they have chilled, whisk the egg white and carefully brush them with it.

 - Bake two trays at a time, each on a separate rack for 15 minutes.
 Switch the top and bottom trays and rotate for even cooking, then cook for another 10 minutes.

-- Allow the duchess potatoes to cool on the tray for 5 minutes before transferring to a serving platter.
+- Allow them to cool on the tray for 5 minutes before transferring to a serving platter.
 Serve warm.

 Keywords: make ahead, easy